-Are you planning a beach wedding in the Riviera Maya of Mexico?
+Are you planning to get married on the beach in Riviera Maya, Mexico?
 Or anywhere in the Caribbean for that matter?
 Chances are good that by now you’ve heard chatter about an unsightly, smelly phenomenon that has been plaguing our shores since last winter.
 Officially, it is called Sargassum.
 Some refer to it as seagrass, seaweed or algae.
 Whatever you choose to call it, we can all agree on one thing; it’s gross!

 What is Sargassum?